telerik/fiddler-docs/Configure-Fiddler/Tasks/MonitorPocketPC.md

 Configure PocketPC
 ------------------

-1. On the PocketPC, set the HTTP proxy to be **FIDDLERSERVER:8888**, where FIDDLERSERVER is the machine name for the machine with Fiddler installed.
+1. On the PocketPC, set the HTTP proxy to be **FIDDLERSERVER:8888**, where FIDDLERSERVER is the machine name for the machine with Fiddler Classic installed.

 2. Connect the PocketPC to ActiveSync.